itsmasso/Profile-Page/README.md

 A simple full-stack user profile management app built with React, Node.js, and MongoDB for CPSC 431.

 Test the deployed link here: https://profile-page-wine.vercel.app/login
+- **⚠️ Note:**
+  The free Render app may take 10–30 seconds to wake up after inactivity.
 If you really want to test locally, follow these instructions:
 ## Local Setup Instructions